2014 Crimean status referendum: Post-referendum polls

+From January 16 – 22, 2015, Germany's GfK Group, with support from the Canada Fund for Local Initiatives, followed-up their pre-referendum survey of Crimeans' voting intention with a post-referendum survey about how satisfied Crimeans are with the outcome of their referendum.
+GfK's post-referendum survey found that 82% of Crimeans "Fully endorse" Crimea's referendum and return to Russia, while another 11% "Mostly endorse" it.
 According to a poll of the Crimeans by the Ukrainian branch of Germany's biggest market research organization, GfK, on January 16–22, 2015: "Eighty-two percent of those polled said they fully supported Crimea's inclusion in Russia, and another 11 percent expressed partial support.
 Only 4 percent spoke out against it. ...
 Fifty-one percent reported their well-being had improved in the past year."

 Bloomberg's Leonid Bershidsky noted that "The calls were made on Jan.
 16–22 to people living in towns with a population of 20,000 or more, which probably led to the peninsula's native population, the Tatars, being underrepresented because many of them live in small villages.
 On the other hand, no calls were placed in Sevastopol, the most pro-Russian city in Crimea.
 Even with these limitations, it was the most representative independent poll taken on the peninsula since its annexation."